bryanhanson/ChemoSpec/README.md

 ### To view the Vignettes:

-To see a pdf version of the vignettes, use the following.
-For the html version, see [here](https://bryanhanson.github.io/ChemoSpec/).
+To access the vignettes, use the following, or visit [here](https://bryanhanson.github.io/ChemoSpec/).

 ````r
 browseVignettes("ChemoSpec")